santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 ### -ScriptBlock

-Specifies the operation that is performed on each input object.
-This script block is run for every object in the pipeline.
+Defines the script block executed for each input object in parallel.

 ```yaml
 Type: ScriptBlock